gregorio-project/gregorio/UPGRADE.md

     \gresetlineheightexpansion{variable}

-You can freely switch between the two behaviors within a TeX document.
+You can freely switch between the two behaviors within a TeX document, but only between scores.

 This new behavior requires two passes (two runs of lualatex) in order to do the calculation correctly.
 On the first pass, lualatex will warn you with the message